Butter Mints are so creamy and melt in your mouth. They are a staple at baby showers, wedding receptions and more.

 Variations

 Step 1.
 Combine the butter, heavy whipping cream, salt, pepper extract and 1 cup of the powdered sugar.
-I used a stand mixer but you can also use a hand mixer.
+I like to use the bowl of a stand mixer with a paddle attachment but you can also use a hand mixer.
 Beat until the mixture is smooth and creamy.

 Step 2.
 Gradually add the remaining powdered sugar, 1 cup at a time.
 As you combine the mixture, scrape down the sides of bowl after each addition.
 Continue to beat for several minutes.